JacksonKaunismaa/transcriber/README.md

 sudo pacman -S xdotool
 ```

-The tool automatically detects your display server and uses wtype (Wayland) or xdotool (X11).
+The tool automatically detects your display server.
+On Wayland, it uses Shift+Insert paste (via wl-copy and wtype) which is faster and more reliable than keystroke simulation.
+On X11, it uses xdotool.

 ## Usage